khulnasoft/integrations-core/twistlock/README.md

 ### Installation

-The Prisma Cloud Compute Edition check is included in the [Datadog Agent][2] package, so you do not need to install anything else on your server.
+The Prisma Cloud Compute Edition check is included in the [Khulnasoft Agent][2] package, so you do not need to install anything else on your server.

 ### Configuration